 Go see a show: I’m not sure how the Kennedy Center will be affected, if at all, but

-Around the house: it’s spring, so it’s a great time for starting new projects, or finishing the ones on your perpetual to-do list.
+Around the house: it’s a great time for starting new projects, or finishing the ones on your perpetual to-do list.

-- Switch out the storm windows for screens
+- Switch out the screen windows for storm window

 - Replant your garden, or start a new one.
 For apartment dwellers, all you need is a windowsill, soil and seedlings.